data-ethics-and-society/data-ethics-and-society-reading-group/topics_and_materials/Session-3-Facilitator-Qs.md

   public sector 'neutrality'?

 #### Specific discussion points for Chapters 6+ of Data Feminism for civil servants:
+- Is there 'hidden labour' involved in data science practice in the civil service?
 - Is the concept of 'technochauvinism', the belief that the technological solution to a problem is the right one, useful?